K-rnivoro/Keymmodore-64/README.md

 ## Commodore-128 Compatible Mode.

-Due to having more keys than a C-64 keyboard, the RIGHT SHIFT is implemented as a FUNCTION or Modifier Key, allowing to to access to the propietary keys of the C-128 which are mapped on the C-64 keyboard in this way:
+Implementing C-128 Keyboard is a challenge due to having more keys than a C-64 keyboard.
+For that, the RIGHT SHIFT is implemented as a FUNCTION or Modifier Key, allowing to to access to the propietary keys of the C-128 which are mapped on the C-64 keyboard in this way (marked in green):

 <img width="1024" height="284" alt="image" src="https://github.com/user-attachments/assets/ca4b3700-139b-4932-b9c7-5f5940c27530" />

-So, pressing RIGHT SHIFT and the 1/! key, will result in a "1" instead of a "!", because it corresponds to the Key 1 of the Numerical Pad, not the regular 1 Key.
+So for example: pressing RIGHT SHIFT and the 1/! key, will result in a "1" instead of a "!", because it corresponds to the Key 1 of the Numerical Pad, not the regular 1 Key.

+### CURSOR Keys in C-128 Mode.

+C-128 has double cursor keys, the regular two C-64 keys, and the exclusive four C-128 independent keys.
+So, both cursor keys work this way:

+- With no modifier key pressed, they work as originally labeled: Down and Right respectively.
+- With Left SHIFT key, they work also as original labeled: Up and Left.
+- With RIGHT SHIFT key, they work as Up and Left C-128 exclusive keys.
+- With Commodore Key (C=) they work as Down and Right C-128 exclusive keys (pretty stupid but necessary for completeness)

 Remember to press C= and CONTROL keys to switch back to PC Compatible Mode.